By Siu-Tat Mung, HKLRM Executive Director

 Civil society in Hong Kong is crumbling.
 Pressure groups have been forced to disband.
 Those who manage to survive are left with a restricted space to operate with difficulty.
 However, we are strong believers in the people’s power as we see resistance budding in different ways and forms in Hong Kong.
 The people of Hong Kong are finding ways to fight back against all the new restrictions and oppressions.

 Civil society is beyond a form or an organization.
 The power of civil society lies in the people’s will to be independent of the government.
-Organizations might be dissolute, but connections between people prevail.
+Organisations might be dissolute, but connections between people prevail.
 Our common values and visions bond us.
-This bonding organizes and guides us forward like a beam of light in the darkness.
+This bonding organises and guides us forward like a beam of light in the darkness.
 When there are people, there are light and hope.